-Emotional Abuse is never-ending experience of criticism, name-calling, and put downs alone or in public.
-It includes unjust blaming, false accusations about loyalties and controls on your time, activities and actions.
+Emotional Abuse is the never-ending experience of criticism, name-calling, and put-downs alone or in public.
+It includes unjust blaming, false accusations about loyalties, and controls on your time, activities, and actions.

 Sexual Abuse is being forced against your will to perform sexual acts or also have pain and injury inflicted during intercourse.

-Financial Abuse means that you have limited or no access to the family’s money therefore no control over what is spent or saved, over what moneys come into the family and over what will be bought.
+Financial Abuse means that you have limited or no access to the family’s money therefore no control over what is spent or saved, over what money comes into the family, and over what will be bought.

 Digital Abuse is the use of technology to bully, harass, stalk or intimidate a partner.
-This includes your partner controlling who your Facebook friends are, writing degrading messages about you in public spaces online and having control of your passwords.
-The abuser may also access your phone to monitor who you are texting and calling.
+This includes your partner controlling whom your Facebook friends are, writing degrading messages about you in public spaces online, and having control of your passwords.
+The abuser may also access your phone to monitor whom you are texting and calling.